 - Center for Community Planning and Development: The Center for Community Planning and Development's mission is to strengthen the practice of planning and community development through independent research, technical assistance, and civic education and engagement.
-The Center works in partnership with public, private and nonprofit organizations, local governments, and development and planning professionals.
+The Center works in partnership with public, private, and nonprofit organizations, local governments, and development and planning professionals.

-- Center for Economic Development: The Center for Economic Development provides research and technical assistance to government agencies, nonprofit organizations and private industry.
-It has served as a designated Economic Development Administration (EDA) University Center, since 1985.
+- Center for Economic Development: The Center for Economic Development provides research and technical assistance to government agencies, nonprofit organizations, and private industry.
+It has served as a designated Economic Development Administration (EDA) University Center since 1985.

-- Center for Population Dynamics: The Center for Population Dynamics helps partner organizations competitively position Greater Cleveland for economic and community development through the lens of migration, applied demography and culture.
-This center is an affiliate of the Center for Community Planning and Development.
+- Center for Population Dynamics: The Center for Population Dynamics helps partner organizations competitively position Greater Cleveland for economic and community development through the lens of migration, applied demography, and culture.
+This Center is an affiliate of the Center for Community Planning and Development.

-- Energy Policy Center: The Energy Policy Center's mission is to help overcome social and institutional barriers to the implementation of solutions to energy challenges by providing an objective channel for the free exchange of ideas, the dissemination of knowledge and the support of energy-related research in the areas of public policy, economics, business and social science.
+- Energy Policy Center: The Energy Policy Center's mission is to help overcome social and institutional barriers to the implementation of solutions to energy challenges by providing an objective channel for the free exchange of ideas, the dissemination of knowledge, and the support of energy-related research in the areas of public policy, economics, business, and social science.

 Unger Program: The Unger Program serves to support and foster economic and community development through independent research and civic education and engagement.
-This program is part of the Center for Community Planning and Development.
+The program is part of the Center for Community Planning and Development.